-Email address The email address which will be notified for failed backups e.g. [HOST] and [DATE]
+Email address The email address which will be notified for failed backups naming archive files, e.g. [HOST] and [DATE]

 Email subject Leave blank to use the default.
-You can use all of Akeeba Backup's backup naming variables, e.g. [HOST] and [DATE].
+You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE].

 Email body Leave blank to use the default.
-You can use all of Akeeba Backup's backup naming variables,
+You can use all of Akeeba Backup's variables you can use for